Ledgebrook-insurtech/ledgebrook-interview-justin/README.md

 echo 'Hello World' > /var/www/html/index.html
 ```

-The server is also to be made publically accessible:
+The server is also to be made publically accessible.

 Bonus: